Department of Accounting

 Students are required to work in assigned projects in actual accounting environments.
-Priority will be given to seniors.
-Open to highly qualified juniors.
+Priority will be given to seniors; also open to highly qualified sophomores or juniors.
 Graded S/U. May be repeated for a maximum of 6 units.
-Prerequisites: consent of department chairperson; junior status.
+Prerequisites: ACCT 301 and consent of department chair.

-Assistant Professors: Barry Buchoff, Islam Elshahat, Arthur Wharton
+Assistant Professors: Barry Buchoff, Sue Cooper, Kyungeun Kwon

 Lecturer: Robert Kasmir